Does Quartessence Ease Tensions?: Introduction

-Various approaches to tackling this serious problem have been adopted, often involving extensions or modifications of the \lcdm\ model.
-Among the most physically motivated attempts, there is the inclusion of a free parameter accounting for the total mass of neutrinos \citep[e.g.][]{Battye:2013xqa,Joudaki:2016kym}.
+Various approaches to tackling this serious problem have been adopted, ranging from re-analyses of observational data in the attempt of assessing the effect of possible systematics \citep[e.g.][]{Spergel:2013rxa,Addison:2015wyg}, to extensions or modifications of the \lcdm\ model.
+Among the latter approach, there is the inclusion of a free parameter accounting for the total mass of neutrinos \citep[e.g.][]{Battye:2013xqa,Joudaki:2016kym}.
 It is known from particle physics that neutrinos have small but non-negligible masses, as well as it is known, in cosmology, that the presence of massive neutrinos during the formation of the LSS causes a damping of matter fluctuations on scales smaller than the neutrino free-streaming length---which, in turn, is related to their masses.
 Thence the idea of reconciling CMB and LSS data by including massive neutrinos, whose effect will be negligible in the early Universe, although suppressing structure growth at low redshifts.
 Unfortunately, as shown by \citet{Joudaki:2016kym}, this scenario turns out not to be viable, mostly because of degeneracies between neutrino masses and other cosmological parameters.